Background pattern

 Please indicate to your doctor if you are taking any of the following medications:

-• medications that contain any of the following active ingredients that may increase fesoterodina levels in the blood: itraconazole or ketoconazole (used to treat fungal infections), ritonavir, atazanavir, indinavir, saquinavir, or nelfinavir (antiviral medications used to treat HIV infection), clarithromycin or telithromycin (used to treat bacterial infections), nefazodone (used to treat depression), fluoxetine or paroxetine (used to treat depression or anxiety), bupropion (used to quit smoking or to treat depression), quinidine (used to treat arrhythmias), and cinacalcet (used to treat hyperparathyroidism)
+• medications that contain any of the following active substances that may increase fesoterodina levels in the blood: itraconazole or ketoconazole (used to treat fungal infections), ritonavir, atazanavir, indinavir, saquinavir, or nelfinavir (antiviral medications used to treat HIV infection), clarithromycin or telithromycin (used to treat bacterial infections), nefazodone (used to treat depression), fluoxetine or paroxetine (used to treat depression or anxiety), bupropion (used to quit smoking or treat depression), quinidine (used to treat arrhythmias), and cinacalcet (used to treat hyperparathyroidism)

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

 Fesoterodina Alter contains fructose and lactose

-3. How to Take Fesoterodina Alter
+3. How to take Fesoterodina Alter

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
 If in doubt, consult your doctor or pharmacist again.

 Swallow the tablet whole with a glass of water.
 Do not chew the tablet.
 This medication can be taken with or without food.